lostatc/retain-sync/docs/zielen.1.rst

 TRASH
 =====
-Before **zielen** deletes a file in the remote directory, it first searches for the file in the user's local trash directory by comparing file sizes first and then checksums.
+Before **zielen** deletes a file in the remote directory, it first searches for the file in the user's local trash directory.
 If it finds a copy of the file in the user's local trash, it permanently deletes the file in the remote directory.
 Otherwise, it moves the file to a remote trash directory.
 This directory is '.zielen/Trash' under the root of the remote directory.
 This feature can be disabled in the profile config file.
 The command **empty-trash** can be used to permanently delete all files in the remote trash directory.
 The list of local directories that are searched for deleted files can be altered in the profile config file.

 FILES
 =====